Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/whitelabel/navigation-requirements.md

 ## Auto-registration ViewModels

 - Add all assemblies with UI pages to the [SelectAssemblies](bootstrapper.md#assemblysource) (per-platform);
-- Every UI page should implement the requirements above.
+- Every UI page should meet the requirements above.

 > UI Page - UI platform-specific page definition like Activity, Fragment, ViewController.